 The FDA issues different types of export certificates for different food products.
 For conventional foods, food additives, food contact substances, and infant formula, the FDA issues the Certificate to a Foreign Government (CFG) or the Certificate of Exportability (COE).
 The CFG is available for products that meet the applicable requirements of the FD&C Act for marketing in the United States.
 The COE is available for products that may not be sold in the United States but meet the requirements of section 801(e)(1) of the FD&C Act and may be legally exported.
 The CFG and the COE have the same general format but have different titles and attestations.

-The FDA provides several options for industry to customize the information displayed on the certificates to meet importing country certification requirements.
+For the CFG and COE, the FDA provides several options for industry to customize the information displayed on the certificates to meet importing country certification requirements.
+This customization is limited to the CFG and COE and does not apply to the format for the COFS.

-- Format of Certificates Issued ON or AFTER June 29, 2020
+- Format of CFG and COE Issued on or after June 29, 2020

-Format of Certificates Issued ON or AFTER June 29, 2020
+Format of CFG and COE Issued on or after June 29, 2020

 key features numbered and explained below